 At Hammersmith Campus, the LMS based on a site, which contains two major teaching hospitals.
 It is therefore ideally placed to work with on-site partners to facilitate translational pull-through of its work.
 LMS scientists also exploit multidisciplinary opportunities with colleagues from Imperial College London combining biological sciences with other disciplines, in particular engineering, physics, mathematics and computer science.

-At full strength, the LMS comprises over 30 research groups organised into the three research sections Epigenetics, Integrative Biology, Genes and Metabolism.
-The research groups are also part of the Institute of Clinical Sciences (ICS), which is a Department in the Imperial College London Faculty of Medicine with the three divisions Clinical Research, Imaging Sciences and Molecular Sciences.
+At full strength, the LMS comprises over 30 research groups organised into the three research sections Epigenetics, Quantitative Biology, Genes and Metabolism.
+The research groups are also part of the Institute of Clinical Sciences (ICS), which is a Department in the Imperial College London Faculty of Medicine with the three divisions Imaging Sciences, Clinical Research and Molecular Sciences.